Tanmay2107/24s-cs3200project-startupspace/README.md

   * Create comments for a specific insight

 # IMPORTANT
-We had some serious issues merging/pulling on appsmith so in the end we had to redo all our work on one computer.
-We've attached the json file to load our app to the gradescope submission which can be loaded in appsmith once the docker containers are running.
-Thanks!
+We had some serious issues merging/pulling on appsmith so in the end we had to redo all our work on one computer. **We've included a link to the json file in our submission pdf which can be loaded in appsmith once the docker containers are running.** Thanks!